t00ts/maverick/README.md

 <details>
 <summary>What about other betting platforms?</summary>
-I'm happy to add other betting platforms upon request.
-Might incur in extra cost.
+We can add other betting platforms for those willing to sponsor their development.
 </details>

 <details>